-The Department of Urban Planning offers a variety of international study opportunities, including summer programs (Geneva), internships (China and India), international/comparative planning workshops, and international exchange agreements (Sciences Po, University of Marne-La-Valle, FIPSE, Hertie School of Governance).
+The Department of Urban Planning offers a variety of international study opportunities, including summer programs, internships, international/comparative planning workshops, and international exchange agreements.

 Since 2001 students have organized international/comparative planning workshops.
 These workshops usually take place during the summer or spring break.
 Students may receive academic credit for these workshops through course 212.
 The courses have a faculty sponsor and generally meet for half a quarter of instruction with a syllabus, assigned readings and assignments prior to the field trip.
 Students are required to submit a term paper and do a presentation.